jessicaanne0982/FE_Mod1_Advanced_React_Ecommerce_App/README.md

 ### Home Page

-![Screenshot of the Home Page](src/assets/hp-all-products.png) The Home Page a list of the products available.
+![Screenshot of the Home Page](src/assets/hp-all-products.png) The Home Page a list of the products available from.
+Displays both Fake Store API and Firestore products.

 ---
 ### Product Categories